Hello, I’m Cynthia Dimon, LCSW

 Education & License

-University of California Berkeley, MSW
+University of California, Berkeley -BA & MSW

-11+ years of experience as a licensed therapist & certified trauma specialist
+12+ years as a licensed therapist

 Association for Contextual Behavioral Sciences